 Rail-served Industries

-Following are the modeled rail-served industries on the Buffalo Creek & Western HO scale layout
+Following are the rail-served industries on modeled portion of the Buffalo Creek & Western Railroad HO scale layout

 grain elevator and railroad tracks in Morristown